kdheepak/kdheepak.github.io/content/blog/mac_tweaks.md

     # en_US_POSIX corresponds to the "United States (Computer)" setting that was shown in System Preferences in 10.8 and earlier
     defaults write -g AppleTextBreakLocale en_US_POSIX

+    # Disable the sound effects on boot
+    sudo nvram SystemAudioVolume=" "

 # Disks

     # Disks: disable Time Machine prompts